BeamMW/docs-gitbook/cli/README.md

 ### Synching with a specific node

-Users must connect to a specific node before they can start receiving Beam coins.&#x20;
+Users must connect to a specific node before they can start receiving Beam coins.

 To connect to a specific node, enter the following command: